daos-stack/daos/NewDocs/DAOS Docker.md

 AnonHugePages:         0 kB
 ShmemHugePages:        0 kB
 FileHugePages:         0 kB
-HugePages_Total:    1024
+HugePages_Total:    16
-HugePages_Free:     1024
+HugePages_Free:     16
 HugePages_Rsvd:        0
 HugePages_Surp:        0
-Hugepagesize:       2048 kB
+Hugepagesize:       2048 kB   *Probably needs new data as I switched to 1g hugepages
-Hugetlb:         2097152 kB
+Hugetlb:         2097152 kB   *Probably needs new data as I switched to 1g hugepages
 ```

 For more help on hugepages see the [Ubuntu Documentation page](https://help.ubuntu.com/community/KVM%20-%20Using%20Hugepages)

-### Starting the Docker Container
+## Starting the Docker Container
 Now we need to start the docker container by invoking the "docker run" command

-`sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages:/dev/hugepages daos`
+`sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages-1G:/dev/hugepages-1G`

-Alternatively, you can use 1G hugepages or no hugepages as well.
+Alternatively, you can use standard hugepages or no hugepages as well.
 In those cases, the docker container would need to be started as follows:

-`sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages-1G:/dev/hugepages-1G`
+`sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages:/dev/hugepages daos`

 or